 Part of the magic of Quinta da Regaleira lies in discovering it as you explore.
 I don’t want to ruin the surprises here, so I’ll let these photos be the teasers.

-Because of the site’s unique history, architecture, and hidden secrets, it’s definitely worth booking a guided tour to get the full experience.
+Because of the site’s unique history, architecture, and hidden secrets, it’s definitely worth booking a live guided tour to get the full experience.

 Map of Sintra Walking Tour

 - The best day to visit Sintra would be either Tuesday, Wednesday, or Thursday.
 This will help you avoid the Lisbon cruise ship tourists and the locals who visit as part of a long weekend.